Melea1/weather-checker/README.md

 Welcome to **Weather Checker**, a simple Python app that provides real-time weather information for any city in the world 🌍

 This project was built using Python, the OpenWeatherMap API, and Streamlit.
-It was a great opportunity to deepen my understanding of APIs, JSON data, and how to build interactive user interfaces with Streamlit.

 ---

 ## 🔧 Features